The Weyl extension algebra of $GL_2(\bar{\mathbb{F}}_p)$: Recollections on .

 For our application to $GL_2$, we will be interested in a finite truncation of $Z$.
 Let $\bfc$ be the finite dimensional subquotient of $Z$ generated by modulo the ideal $I=(\xi_{l+1} \xi_{l}, \eta_{l} \eta_{l+1}, \xi_l \eta_l + \eta_{l+1} \xi_{l+1} , \eta_{p-1} \xi_{p-1} \mid 1 \leq l \leq p-2)$.

 We will now recall some facts about the rational representation theory of $G = GL_2(F)$.
 The category of polynomial representations of $G$ of degree $r$ is equivalent to the category $S(2,r) \ml$ of representations of the Schur algebra $S(2,r)$ \cite{Green}.
-All blocks of $S(2,r) \ml$ whose number of isomorphism classes of simple objects is $p^q$ are equivalent.
-There is a combinatorial way to describe these blocks, which we now describe.
+A block is Ringel self-dual if and only if it has $p^q$ simple modules \cite{EH}.
+In, \cite{MT1}.\cite{MT2} we developed a combinatorial way to describe these blocks, which we now describe.